 The PM tool category has crowded fast.
 By 2026 there are over 200 platforms calling themselves project management software, and most remote teams cycle through 2-3 before landing on one that sticks.
 The switching cost is real: every migration costs roughly 20 hours of admin time per 10-person team, plus 2-3 weeks of reduced output while everyone re-learns the new tool.
 Picking once and right matters.

-We tested six platforms across an 8-week period with three real remote teams: a 6-person marketing agency, a 12-person SaaS engineering team, and a 4-person consulting practice.
+We compared ten platforms against the same criteria set, reading each vendor's published pricing, plan limits and feature documentation directly rather than relying on summary roundups.
 Below is what each tool actually does, where each one fails, and the workflows where each one wins.
 For the communication layer that surrounds these tools, see our Best Async Communication Tools for Distributed Teams.
 For the home office setup itself, see Home Office Setup Guide.

 Criteria